ffffffhhy/Shpak-OS/README.md

 # Shpak-OS
-SUper new OS for someone
+Super new OS for someone